firmanw/wp-currencyr/readme.txt

 Tested up to: 3.3
 Stable tag: 1.0.2

-A simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a beatiful unique converter tooltip.
+A simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a beautiful unique converter tooltip.

 == Description ==